Stop being part of the problem.

 What is the solution?

 Obviously, people need better handpumps with a better repair system.
-FairWater took up that challenge and developed (with Oxfam) an innovative, reliable handpump, the BluePump, that last a lifetime and is easy to maintain in a “BlueZone” approach, with many BluePumps being maintained by one regional technician.
+FairWater therefore developed (with Oxfam) an innovative, reliable handpump, the BluePump, that last a lifetime and is easy and cheap to maintain.
+Many BluePumps make a “BlueZone” that has one Pump Mechanic for installation & maintenance.

 The “Blue Revolution”

-More and more governments and NGOs start using BluePumps now.
+The good news is, that more and more governments and NGOs start using BluePumps now.
 Already over 1.000 BluePumps provide clean water to over 500.000 people, every day in Africa.
 It’s called the “Blue Revolution in Africa.”
-Where BluePumps come, people start to be happy!
+Where BluePumps come, water problems disappear and people are happy!

-We are transparent and effective: 100% of your donation will go to Oxfam projects using more BluePumps (Click here for more info)
+We are transparent and effective: 100% of your donation will go to our local partners (e.g. Oxfam UK) projects to send them more BluePumps (Click here for more info).

 Let’s stop the Pump Crisis (How?
 Click here)